Increase in eosinophil cationic protein is one of the reasons for the cerebrovascular diseases and related neurological disorders

 About the author

-At the age of 24 (years 2010-2011) I started to notice different neurological disorders (described in the article).
-Since then, I’ve visited a large number of doctors of different specializations, but the reason for disorders remained unknown.
-Multiple studies did not show any organic pathology, and all the analyzes I was proposed to do showed values within the normal range.
+At the age of 24 (2010-2011) I started to notice different transient neurological disorders varying from decrease in speech clarity to inability to perform simple mental work.
+Since then, I’ve visited a large number of doctors of different specializations, but the reason for the disorders remained unknown.
+Multiple studies did not show any pathology, and all the analyzes I was proposed to do showed values within the normal range.

-The problem persisted, reducing the quality of life and threatening my career.
-I continued to look for the cause myself, based on personal observations and experiments with drugs (on a background of a large number of medical analyzes), as well as a number of scientific articles.
+The problem persisted, reducing the quality of my life and threatening my career.
+I continued to look for the cause myself, based on personal observations (on medical assays background), experiments with drugs and on a number of scientific articles.
 This article is the result of my research.

-I realize that my conjecture about the role of an eosinophilic cationic protein may be erroneous, but I believe that my conclusions are worth to be verified.
+I realize that the conjecture about the role of eosinophil cationic protein may be erroneous, but I believe that it’s worth to be verified.
 In any case, I believe that my material may be useful for neurologists, neurophysiologists and other specialists.

-Any questions and comments can be sent to firstname.lastname@example.org.
+Any questions and comments may be sent to email@example.com or written on the Discussion board.